hepix-virtualisation/vmcaster/README.md

 This will always have an up to date list of command line options and state if they take parameters.

-vmcaster uses the standard python logging library for detailed documentation on configuring the python logging library it is better to use other online resources.
-The python logging library is highly configurable.
+vmcaster uses the standard python logging library.
 To make things simpler the vmcaster command line has "--verbose" and "--quiet" command line options which respectively makes the logging more or less detailed.
+You can also specify a logging configuration file using "--logcfg".
+Details of setting up pythons logging library and its associated configuration file are out of scope for this document.

 vmcaster requires a configuration file, this file should exist in either "/etc/vmcaster/vmcaster.cfg" or "~/.vmcaster.cfg".
 An example template is by